Metro Line: Northwest extension

 Expansion of the Metro Line will occur in three phases.
-In June 2020, construction began on phase one: The extension of the Metro Line to Blatchford.
-This extension consists of two stops: NAIT/Blatchford Market, which will replace the temporary NAIT station currently in use, and Blatchford Gate.
-According to the city of Edmonton, the second phase will move forward when funding becomes available.
+Phase one, consisting of two stops: NAIT/Blatchford Market and Blatchford Gate, began construction in June 2020 and was completed in December 2023 with the latter station remaining non-operational until the criteria for the city’s transit service standard is met.
+Preliminary designs for phase two and three are completed and will move forward when funding becomes available.

 St. Albert extension

 The City of St. Albert began studying extending Edmonton's LRT in early 2013, identifying four possible locations for stations.
 On November 12, 2013, St. Albert council decided to continue studying LRT alignment options, but not to put any money into purchasing land or rail cars.
 The selected corridor was approved by St. Albert city council on December 2, 2014, which will run on St. Albert Trail and proposed four possible station locations.
-The line is proposed to be primarily aligned to the east of St. Albert Trail, reducing it to four lanes north of Hebert Road.
+The line is proposed to be primarily aligned to the east of St. Albert Trail, reducing it to four lanes north of Hébert Road.
 As well, there are three new bridges proposed along the St. Albert extension to span Anthony Henday Drive, Sir Winston Churchill Avenue, and the Sturgeon River.